Nelson's Public Art

 The Trafalgar Street bridge features different coloured lights, as a visual signature.

 In the vicinity of the Riverside Pool, a distinctive wooden seat can be found facing out to the River.
-This was installed by the Society of Authors to celebrate Maurice Gee – the distinguished author, whose life and work has strong local connections.
+This was installed by the Society of Authors to celebrate Maurice Gee – the distinguished author, whose life and work has strong local connections, and was created by Chris Rendell and installed in 2000.
+The macrocarpa was from a tree felled on the Botanical Hill as part of the revegetation with natives.

 The Aratuna (Bridge Street) Bridge features a range of artworks.
 These, and other features of the bridge, are described in the Aratuna Normanby Bridge story.